kaizen-ai/kaizenflow/docs/Documentation_about_guidelines.md

       print("hello")
       ```
   - Auto-latex equations

-- Markdown pros:
-  - Can use vim
-  - Can version control
-  - Easy to use verbatim (e.g., typing `foobar`)
-  - Easy to style using pandoc
-  - Easy to embed code
-  - Easy to add Latex equations
-- Rules of thumb:
+### Rules of thumb

-  - If it has images -> gdocs
+- Use Markdown
+  - If doc is going to be used as a public guideline
-  - If it has mostly formulas -> md
+  - If doc has mostly text, code, and formulas
-  - If they are notes from book -> md
+  - If there are notes from a book
+- Use Gdoc
+  - If doc requires a lot of images that cannot be placed as text
-  - If it is a tutorial (especially with figures) -> gdocs
+  - If doc is a research of an analysis